Alps conifer and mixed forests

-The Alps conifer and mixed forests is a temperate broadleaf and mixed forests ecoregion in central Europe.
+The Alps conifer and mixed forests is a temperate coniferous forest ecoregion in central Europe.
 It extends along the Alps mountains through portions of France, Italy, Switzerland, Germany, Liechtenstein, Austria, and Slovenia.
 The ecoregion extends from the lower slopes of the Alps to its peaks, which include Mont Blanc, at 4809 m the highest peak in the Alps.

 The Alps forests are at the transition between the Mediterranean climate regions of southern Europe and the more humid and temperate Euro-Siberian region of western, central, and northern Europe.

 Flora

-The ecoregion's altitudinal range, and its central location between Europe's climatic regions, support a variety of plant communities and species.
+The ecoregion's elevational range, and its central location between Europe's climatic regions, support a variety of plant communities and species.
 The ecoregion has 4,500 native vascular plant species, including 400 endemic species.

 The forests on the lower slopes are mostly deciduous broadleaf trees, including the oaks Quercus robur, Quercus petraea, Quercus pubescens.
 Broadleaf sclerophyllous evergreen trees are found in southern valleys adjacent to Mediterranean-climate regions.

-Montane forests include a mix of conifers silver fir (Abies alba), Norway spruce (Picea abies), and mountain pine (Pinus mugo), with the broadleaf deciduous European beech (Fagus sylvatica), Aspen (Populus tremula), Silver Birch (Betula pendula) and Downy birch (Betula pubescens).
+Montane forests include a mix of conifers Norway spruce (Picea abies), Silver fir (Abies alba), and mountain pine (Pinus mugo), with the broadleaf deciduous European beech (Fagus sylvatica), aspen (Populus tremula), silver birch (Betula pendula) and downy birch (Betula pubescens).
 In more continental-climate parts of the range, European larch (Larix decidua), arolla pine (Pinus cembra), and Scots pine (Pinus sylvestris) replace Pinus mugo.
-Black pine (Pinus nigra) occurs on some south facing slopes.
+Scots pine and Pinus mugo can form a hybrid pine Pinus × rhaetica.
+Black pine (Pinus nigra) occurs on some south facing slopes in the eastern part of the range.

-Subalpine and alpine plant communities occur above the timberline, and include many endemic species.
+Subalpine and alpine plant communities including heath and alpine tundra occur above the timberline, and include many endemic species.